allenai/hierplane/README.md

 **Supported linkToPosition Values:**

 * `inside` - Positions node inside of its parent.
-This was added mainly to support linguistic sequences linguistics (e.g. "The land has trees, grass, and animals." where the object of the sentence is a sequence of nouns).
+This was added mainly to support linguistic sequences (e.g. "The land has trees, grass, and animals." where the object of the sentence is a sequence of nouns).

 * `left` - Positions a node to the left of its parent (well suited for subjects of a sentence).